lunatech-labs/lunatech-streams-in-scala/README.md

 # Streams in Scala
-This is a sample project that accompanies the blog post [Stream in Scala](https://blog.lunatech.com/stream-in-scala/).
+This is a sample project that accompanies the blog post [Stream in Scala](https://blog.lunatech.com/streams-in-scala/).

 <br/>
-A simple application that reads log files and prints the lines to the console using scala LazyList and Akka Stream.
+A simple application that reads log files and prints the lines to the console using scala LazyList (LogStream), Akka Stream and Fs2 Stream.
-The project is divided into two parts:
+The project is divided into three parts:
 <br>
 1. LogStream: This is just an abstraction wrapping LazyList to resists the temptation to use LazyList methods that can cause memory leaks.
 <br>